$48.5

 • Likely future medical costs and lost wages.

-Non-economic damages, as the name suggests, are less precise.
-They represent losses you have suffered that can only have an approximate monetary value, including:
+Non-economic damages are less precise.
+They represent losses you have suffered that can only have an approximate monetary value, such as:

 • Pain and suffering